ibm-cloud-docs/vpc/faq-vpc.md

 Yes, the UI blocks consecutive double dashes, underscores, and periods from being part of a VSI name.

-## During the PGW creation, do I need to reserve the FIP, or does the system automatically reserve the FIP?
-Will I see that Floating IP when I query all of the Floating IPs?
+## During the public gateway creation, do I need to reserve the floating IP, or does the system automatically reserve it?
+Will I see that floating IP when I query all of the floating IPs?
 {: #faq-vpc-6}
 {: faq}